CONTENTS

 • Models formed from the product

 • A composite product item that is itself stocked, formed from sub-products.
-E.g., raw materials+components => finished product, where after the manufacturing entry, the composite product is treated as an independent product item at the time of use (sale)
+Example: raw materials + components => finished product, where after the manufacturing entry, the composite product is handled as an independent product item at the time of use (sale).

-• Composite product items can also be formed from existing models by linking sub-products to the product models
+• Composite product items can also be formed from existing models by linking sub-products to the product models.

-• Composite product items can be linked as sub-products to another composite product, allowing the construction of a complex composite product structure containing multiple handling levels
+• Composite product items can be linked as sub-products to another composite product, allowing the construction of a complex composite product structure containing multiple handling levels.

 Building models, examples